back to overview

 5. Building species distribution models

 We here use a Generalized Linear Model to model the presence of our four palm species.
 Since we model presence/absence data, we fit a logistic regression.
+A logistic model (or logit model) is a statistical model that models the log-odds of an event as a linear combination of one or more independent variables.
 When fitting a logistic regression, we use the Binomial distribution family.

 5.1.
 Fit logistic regression models (for each species)